-Lauren and Steve's live televised wedding in Darwin
+Lauren & Steve’s live televised wedding in Darwin

 Steve and I met at my cousin’s wedding in early 2017.
 Steve and I had both grown up in the same area, but had never crossed paths.
 My auntie Susan was trying to set us up with each other in the past, even when we were dating other people and I lived interstate.
 A set-up was obviously something that didn’t appeal to either of us.